 Let’s face it.
 Business relationships are frequently cold — with no personal feelings built in.
 Whether you believe it or not, many thank-you gifts — even yours — are not appreciated.
 I remember when I was a Realtor, our office received dozens of popcorn tins and similar gifts during the holidays.
 They were stacked in the back room and opened one by one.
 But the cards were tossed and we had no idea who sent what.

 But one year, one of the title companies sent each of us a desk accessory that became a vital asset to our individual desks.
-It was filled with Maple Ridge Farms wonderfully delicious candies and imprinted with the title company’s name.
+It was filled with Maple Ridge Farms wonderfully delicious candies and nuts and imprinted with the title company’s name.
 We loved the candy which was soon forgotten but that desk accessory reminded us throughout the year that the title company cared about each one of us and didn’t just send a generic popcorn tin to the whole office as several of the others did.
 And, you can guess where most of our title work went whenever we had a sale.

 Another company sent us a gorgeous huge gift basket filled with enough food for all of us to enjoy.
 It was accompanied by a beautiful holiday greeting card.
 This gift basket was put out in the break room with the card in front of it so that we all knew which company had sent it each time we took an item from the basket to enjoy at our desk.